jaffarkeikei/kwecare-bridge-health/README.md

 # or with bun
 bun install

+# Set up environment variables
+cp .env.example .env
+# Edit .env file with your Google Cloud credentials

+# Start the TTS server
+npm run server

-# Run the app in development mode
+# In a new terminal, run the app in development mode
 npm run dev
 # or with bun
 bun dev